|

 Vitus Cathedral:

-demands Nepomuk to divulge the secrets of the Queen's confession.
+1. Nepomuk hears the Queen's confession.
+2. King Wenceslaus demands that Nepomuk divulge the secrets of the Queen's confession.

 3. Nepomuk refuses, is thrown from Charles Bridge, and drowns in the

-Moldavia river.
+Moldavia River.

 |